jetify-com/launchpad/README.md

 `launchpad cluster` - create a cluster, list your clusters (login required)

-All "login required" commands require you to have an account with [Jetpack's Mission Control](https://www.jetpack.io/launchpad) offering.
-These special commands are added on top of the open-source codebase for you.
-Even though they are excluded from this repository, they are readily available in the launchpad CLI.

-See the [CLI Reference](https://www.jetpack.io/launchpad/docs/reference/cli/) for the full list of commands.

 ## Join our Developer Community

-- Chat with us by joining the [Jetpack.io Discord Server](https://discord.gg/jetpack-io) – we have a #launchpad channel dedicated to this project.
+- Chat with us by joining the [Jetify's Discord Server](https://discord.gg/jetify) – we have a #launchpad channel dedicated to this project.
-- File bug reports and feature requests using [Github Issues](https://github.com/jetpack-io/launchpad/issues)
+- File bug reports and feature requests using [Github Issues](https://github.com/jetify-com/launchpad/issues)
-- Follow us on [Jetpack's Twitter](https://twitter.com/jetpack_io) for product updates
+- Follow us on [Jetpack's Twitter](https://twitter.com/jetify_com) for product updates

 ## Contributing